aliaisse/aliaisse.github.io/index.md

   <main class="content">
     <h1>About me</h1>
     <p>
-I am a PhD Candidate in Security Studies, International Relations and Strategies at Princeton University’s School of Public and International Affairs, specializing in nuclear deterrence, coercive diplomacy, and war.
-My research examines how states navigate the challenges of coercive statecraft and counterproliferation within the broader framework of grand strategy, with a particular focus on the conditions under which nuclear powers employ strategies of deterrence, assurance, and reversal to shape the behavior of adversaries and allies.<br><br>
+I am a PhD Candidate in Security Studies at Princeton University’s School of Public and International Affairs, specializing in nuclear deterrence, coercive diplomacy, and war.
+For 2025–2026, I am also a Visiting Scholar in the Nuclear Security Program at Yale University’s MacMillan Center (Department of Political Science).
+My research examines how states navigate the challenges of coercive statecraft and counterproliferation within the broader framework of grand strategy, with a particular focus on how and under what conditions nuclear states employ strategies of deterrence, assurance, and reversal to shape the behavior of adversaries and allies<br><br>

 <p>
 I hold MA in Public Affairs from Princeton University, an MA in Political Science/International Relations concentration from the University of Chicago, and an MS in City & Regional Planning from The Ohio State University's College of engineering (with minor minor in Public Policy and Management from John Glenn College).
 I earned my BA in Political Science from the University of Texas San Antonio. <br><br>